Tottenham suffer huge COVID-19 outbreak among players, staff

 Very.

-After their clash with Rennes on Thursday, Spurs then travel to Brighton on Sunday for a Premier League encounter before facing Leicester City on Thursday, Dec.
+Spurs travel to Brighton on Sunday for a Premier League encounter before facing Leicester City on Thursday, Dec.
 16 and hosting Liverpool on Dec.
 19.

 That means any player that tests positive now will likely miss four crucial games, at least.